Serviceportal–Baden-Württemberg

 In most cases, the competent authority for installations requiring authorisation under immission control legislation is the local lower immission control authority, i.e

-A different responsibility applies in the following cases (among others, for companies that are subject to the European Industrial Emissions Directive, the Hazardous Incident Ordinance or mining law):
+A different responsibility applies in the following cases, for example in the case of companies that are subject to the European Industrial Emissions Directive, the Hazardous Incident Ordinance or mining law:

-Departments 5, Environment of the respective locally responsible regional councils are the competent immission control authorities for company premises on which
+Departments five, environment of the respective locally responsible regional councils are the competent immission control authorities for company premises on which

-Department 9, State Office for Geology, Raw Materials and Mining of the Freiburg Regional Council is also the state-wide competent immission control authority for
+Department nine, State Office for Geology, Raw Materials and Mining of the Freiburg Regional Council is also the state-wide competent immission control authority for

 Please ensure that you submit your licence application to the immission control authority responsible for your facility.

-The licence must be granted if it is ensured that the obligations arising from the Federal Immission Control Act (BImSchG) and its legal ordinances are fulfilled and that other public law regulations and occupational health and safety concerns do not conflict with the construction and operation of the plant.
+The permit must be granted if it is ensured that the obligations arising from the Federal Immission Control Act (BImSchG) and its legal ordinances are fulfilled and that other public law regulations and occupational health and safety concerns do not conflict with the construction and operation of the plant.
+Authorisation can only be granted if the application documents submitted by you allow a complete and final assessment of the project's eligibility for authorisation.

-The operator must obtain authorisation from the competent authority before installing and operating the system.
+You must obtain authorisation from the competent authority before erecting and starting to operate an installation that requires authorisation.

 The application must be accompanied by the documents required for an assessment.
 These are, for example